uchimwtc/2019CaseMaterials/case3/README.md

 1. Coming Soon.

 #### Update
-3/13/2019: We uploaded a new version of the training data that makes the periodicity of the features more pronounced.
+- 3/13/2019: We uploaded a new version of the training data that makes the periodicity of the features more pronounced.
 Please use the new data.
+- 3/13/2019: We have taken down the PDF guide for modification.
+It will be updated soon.